ADN-DevTech/3dsMax-Python-HowTos/pystartup/README.md

 yourpackagename works) and startup is an exported function of yourpackagename that will be called during startup.

-Most if not all python samples in this repo implement this entry point. [transformlock's setup script](/transformlock/setup.py) can be taken as en example as well as [transformlock's \_\_init\_\_.py](/transformlock/transformlock/__init__.py).
+Most if not all Python samples in this repo implement this entry point. [transformlock's setup script](/transformlock/setup.py) can be taken as en example as well as [transformlock's \_\_init\_\_.py](/transformlock/transformlock/__init__.py).